azmathik/notes-app/README.md

 ### Application architecture
 This project uses a simple Spring Boot RESTful application architecture.
 It uses Data Transfer Object (DTO) pattern to transfer data from/to the application.

-Controller layer recieves the request from the client.
+Controller layer receives the request from the client.
 Once the request is completed it returns the response back to the client.

 Service layer is intended to seperate the business logic and it uses the respository layer to read data from the database, and to persist data in the database.